NeoTim/git-mmrepo/README.md

 # Magical Monorepo for Git (MMR)

-DISCLAIMER: This may be a horrible, horrible, dirty, rotten idea.
-You have been warned.
+DISCLAIMER: This tool is primarily being co-developed with some related project release tools, and it is almost certainly not in a state for general use.
+We are using it for managing project graphs for CI systems, and it is quite a ways from being a general tool for developers.

 Manage a graph of projects related by submodules as an actual graph.

 ## What problem is this addressing?

-Submodules suck.
-We all know it.
-But, in the words of Miracle Max, maybe they only *mostly suck*.
-And there is a big difference between *mostly sucks* and *all the way sucks*.

-It turns out, they are ok at managing a distributed graph of dependencies between projects in a way that is always locally consistent within a single project.

-What they are not so good at is every way you actually manage and use them.
-In their natural state, they are also not good for anything but "leaf" projects because each level of the hierarchy will tend to bring in its own copies of... everything.
-Your SSD fills up.
-Your internet gets capped.
-And you have N versions of everything with nothing but primitive tools to manage the graph.

-Let's not talk about what happens if you end up with a mutual or recursive dependency.

-A lot of this pushes people to either:

-* abandon submodules in favor of either ad-hoc scripting or build system dependency managers that treat every source dependency as a black box.
-* make bigger and bigger monorepos with more and more walls and higher and higher standards of entry in order to slow down the growth of the large shared cost.
+This tool attempts to stitch together a graph of git repos that may have mutual or duplicated dependencies (by way of submodules or JSON descriptors).

+Unlike other tools, it aims to meet existing repositories where they are, either using submodule metadata to build the dependency graph or using more explicit mechanisms.
+The result is an ability to clone a root project that references a graph of repos that use various dependency styles and manage their versions holistically.

 ## What is it doing?

-MMR ever so politely tells git to stop being the user-agent for managing submodules.
+In submodule emulation mode, MMR ever so politely tells git to stop being the user-agent for managing submodules.
 In order to use it, the primary thing you need to change about your git workflow is to never invoke any of the "git submodule ..." commands again.

 ## Getting started.